Frequently Asked Questions

 A: CAP 305 is “Sports Promotion” and the abbreviation CAP stands for Communications: Advertising and Public Relations.
 In University publications it can be found under the heading “Advertising/Public Relations.”
 Don’t confuse this with your “capstone” (PED 495) requirement.

 A: No. It is your responsibility to contact appropriate sites that will offer you the best possible field experiences.
-Once you have made initial contact with a site that you feel can provide you with the experience you’re looking for, it needs to be approved by the Sport Leadership fieldwork/internship coordinator.
+Once you have made initial contact with a site that you feel can provide you with the experience you’re looking for, it needs to be approved by the Sport Management fieldwork/internship coordinator.
 There are two main reasons it is in your best interest to find your own practical experiences.
 First, you know the kinds of training you’re interested in… the types of experiences you’re looking for.
 If we “placed” you in a position, it might not be the kind of thing you find interesting.
 Second, when you take the initiative to contact a prospective job site supervisor, you are demonstrating your ability to be a mature and responsible professional.
 If you were going to hire someone, wouldn’t you be far more impressed if the prospective applicant contacted you him/herself rather than have a faculty member call on his/her behalf?
 Although it’s your responsibility to set up the initial contacts, the faculty in the program might be able to give you a suggestion or two to get you started.

 Q: When should I start planning for my fieldwork and internships?